PatrickCallaghan/datastax-userinteractions-search/README.md

 ## Schema Setup
 Note : This will drop the keyspace "datastax_user_interactions_demo" and create a new one.
 All existing data will be lost.
 The keyspace is set up to only use one data center.

-The schema can be found in src/main/resources/cql/

-Once the schema is created, create the Solr core for it using dsetool.

-	dsetool create_core datastax_user_interactions_demo.user_interaction generateResources=true

 This project is setup to use Spring Data Cassandra http://docs.spring.io/spring-data/cassandra/docs/1.3.1.RELEASE/reference/html/#get-started.up-to-date

-To specify contact points use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101' The contact points can take mulitple points in the IP,IP,IP (no spaces).
+To specify contact points use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101' The contact points can take multiple points in the IP,IP,IP (no spaces).

 To create the a single node cluster with replication factor of 1 for standard localhost setup, run the following

     mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup"

+Once the schema is created, create the Solr core for it using dsetool.

+	dsetool create_core datastax_user_interactions_demo.user_interaction generateResources=true

 To run the insert